nagix/mini-tokyo-3d/docs/developer-guide/api/map.md

 ### **`getModelPosition(lnglat, altitude)`**

-Projects a `LngLat` to a `MercatorCoordinate`, and returns the translated mercator coordinates with Tokyo Station as the origin.
+Projects a `LngLat` to a `MercatorCoordinate`, and returns the translated mercator coordinates with the map's initial center (`options.center`) as the origin.

 #### Parameters